Aseptis fanatica Mustelin, 2006

-Aseptis fanatica is a broad-winged medium-sized to large moth (FW length 18–19 mm) with a blackish-brown forewing with a faint pale yellow subterminal line that flies in southwestern Oregon and the Cascades during the summer.
-The forewing is broadly triangular in shape.
+Aseptis fanatica is a broad-winged, medium-sized to large moth (FW length 18–19 mm) that flies in southwestern Oregon and the Cascades during the summer.
+Its blackish-brown forewings are broadly triangular and each has a faint, pale, yellow subterminal line.
 It is nearly uniform dull brownish black.
 A few luteous spots are present along the costa, likely the remnants of the transverse lines.
 The dark postmedial line is barely evident in some specimens.
-The subterminal line is light ochre, powdery or limited to a few scales, irregular.
+The subterminal line is irregular and light ochre, powdery or limited to a few scales.
 The fringe is concolorous with tiny luteous spots in the base at the tips of the veins.
 The orbicular and reniform spots are weakly outlined in black, barely evident.
 The orbicular spot is round, filled with the ground color or slightly lighter gray in a few specimens.
 The reniform and claviform spots are barely evident.
 The hindwing has slightly concave segment posterior to M1, although less prominent than in many other Aseptis species.
 It is uniform dark gray-brown with a dark terminal line and a tan base of the fringe.
-The head and thorax are uniform brownish black.
+The head and thorax are uniform brownish-black.
 The male antenna is bead-like.

 This species was for a long time thought to represent the southern California form of A. ethnica.
 In fact, the holotype of Hadena ethnica Smith ( in the USNM) is superficially quite similar to A. fanatica from San Diego County.
 However, the two species differ in appearance and the male genitalia are consistently different.
 The valves make a ~90 ° angle with each other in slide-mounted preparations of A. fanatica, compared to at least 120° in A. ethnica.
 In both species there is variation in valve shape, but those of A. fanatica they tend to be shorter, straighter, and less pointed than in A. ethnica.
 The vesica is more tapering in its distal end in A. fanatica so that the solitary spine emanates from a narrower part of the vesica than in A. ethnica, where the vesica is more oval and rounded distally.
 The species name was chosen to match the religious theme of ethnica which means "heathen."